ConceptualBlending/monster_render_system/README.md

 Medusa
 ============

 ###### Medusa let you display a visual version of a given ontology's individual.
-It's supports you with a easy to use description format (JSON) for *concepts* in a declarative way.
+It supports you with an easy to use description format (JSON) for *concepts* in a declarative way.
 You can use it in console-only linux environments as well as in GUI mode where it can optional shows the output directly to the screen.
-If you want you can transfer you *concept* definition as a file or directly through std-in to it and store the output to a place in you file systems.
+If you want you can transfer you *concept* definition as a file or through std-in to it and store the output to a place in you file system.
 This leads to an easy integration in a web like workflow where you can represent your ontology's individual as constructed by the user.

 This project is part of conceptual blending project, see https://github.com/ConceptualBlending.